nirizr/argparseweb/README.md

 1. first and simplest: dispatch methods using argh's automatic function to command line parser facilities, this is completely unrelated to webui and that way you won't lose existing command line usage ability.

-2. getting `--webui` as the first command line argument, sets up a development web server (defaults to *:8080) and provides the
+2. getting `--webui` as the first command line argument, sets up a development web server (defaults to *:8080) and is ready to use.

+3. exposing an `application` global object that supports the wsgi interface. once you point a browser with correct wsgi configuration (was a bit of a pain for me first time) it'll work like magic :)

+myapp.py:
 ```
 #!python
 def get_parser():